PATRIC3/p3_docs/docroot/user_guide/protein_family_sorter/protein_family_sorter.rst

 Protein Alignment
 -----------------

-The protein sequences from each family were aligned using MUSCLE (v 3.6) and ambiguous portions of the alignment were removed using Gblocks (v 0.91b).
+The protein sequences from each family were aligned using MUSCLE (v3.6) and ambiguous portions of the alignment were removed using Gblocks (v0.91b).